 Unfortunately, because the Pentagon has not done a competent or transparent accounting for these and other appropriations, we have no reliable assurance of how, or even where, the funds were actually spent.

-The DOD “base” budget grew over the discernible pre-war 2001 plan for Pentagon spending by approximately $836 billion in current dollars in the period from 2001 through FY2014.
-This additional spending is most plausibly explained by the political dynamics of the post-9/11 wars that translated into Congressional support, not just for war funding, but for the broader DOD budget as well.
-It should be counted as an additional, albeit indirect, cost of the wars and included in any comprehensive attempt to capture the total cost of the wars.
+This additional spending is most plausibly explained by the political dynamics of the post-9/11 wars that have translated into Congressional support, not just for war funding, but for the broader Department of Defense budget as well.

 Congress should require the Department of Defense Inspector General to conduct a comprehensive audit of the actual amounts of all federal funding spent on the post-9/11 wars, and should make the report publicly available.